devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

 ## Introduction

 In certain scenarios, you may need to deploy Devtron to a Kubernetes cluster that isn’t connected to the internet.
-Such air-gapped environments are used for a variety of reasons, particularly in industries with strict regulatory requirements like healthcare, banking, and finance.
+Such air-gapped environments are used for various reasons, particularly in industries with strict regulatory requirements like healthcare, banking, and finance.
 This is because air-gapped environments aren't exposed to the public internet; therefore, they create a controlled and secure space for handling sensitive data and operations.

 ### Prerequisites